mizdra/scheduled-component-demo/README.md

 The source codes of all Client Components is leaked to the user.
 Therefore, using Client Components to implement `<ScheduledComponent>` will leak secret campaign information to the user.

 On the other hand, the source code of React Server Components is not leaked to the user.
-Therefore, you can hide the secret campaign information until it expires.
+Therefore, you can hide the secret campaign information until the date of publication.

 ## The implementation of `<ScheduledComponent>`